 (j) be given to the Chief Officer, even if the application is for an exemption to be granted under section 21.

-8. Dealing with an application for an exemption
+8. Dealing with application for exemption

 On an application made under regulation 7, the Chief Officer may request the applicant to supply any other information that the Chief Officer believes is reasonably necessary to enable the Minister or the Chief Officer, as the case requires, to decide whether to grant an exemption or not.